python/cpython/Doc/library/string.rst

 The available presentation types for :class:`complex` are same as for :class:`float`.
-Both real and imaginary components of a complex number are formatted as floating-point numbers, accordingly specified presentaion type.
+Both real and imaginary components of a complex number are formatted as floating-point numbers, accordingly specified presentation type.
 They separated by mandatory sign of the imaginary part, terminated by ``j`` suffix.
 If presentation type is missing --- result match the output of :func:`str` (numbers also surrounded by parentheses, if real part is